Janet Quigley: Career

+Woman's Hour

 The BBC flagship radio programme Woman's Hour had been created by Norman Collins and was first broadcast on 7 October 1946 on the BBC Light Programme.
 Despite this, Quigley has been credited with "virtually creating" the programme even though she did not become its editor until 1950.

 Quigley believed that "hush-hush" subjects should be discussed openly as an example to the "less educated" to show that they were not taboo.
 However, memos involving Quigley show that she did lead a campaign against the popular children's author, Enid Blyton, talking on Woman's Hour despite requests to appear from her and BBC listeners since 1938.
 Quigley resisted requests from her own producers and asked the BBC Schools department to review her policy.

+She was replaced as Editor of Woman's Hour in March 1956 by 35-year-old Miss Joanna Scott-Moncrieff (7 September 1920 - 28 December 1978), the deputy editor.
+Miss Scott-Moncrieff moved to religious programmes in August 1964.

+BBC executive

 Quigley joined BBC management in 1956 and she and Isa Benzie played a key role in the launch of Today, which was then broadcast on the BBC Home Service.
 Quigley also took a key role in launching the world's first national radio programme for blind people which was named In Touch.

 Quigley retired from the BBC in 1962 but she continued to do work for Woman's Hour.
 In time, the programme broadcast twenty books that she had edited so that they could be serialised.

+Personal life

+Quigley was given an MBE, in the 1944 New Year Honours, for her work organising talks on the radio during the war.